 You Can Smoke Pot While Operating A Boat.

-For example, you will still get a BUI even if you are caught operating a boat under the influence of prescribed medication if it is decided that the medication can cause any sort of impairment.
+For example, you will still get a BUI even if you are caught operating a boat under the influence of prescribed medication if it is decided that the medication can cause any impairment.

 Boating and Alcohol Laws by State